 Darragh Mackin

-He has acted in cases at all levels including in the Supreme Courts in London and Dublin, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.
 He has acted for both individuals, companies and some of the most well known non-governmental organisations including Amnesty International, the Association of Personal Injury Lawyers, and Extinction Rebellion.
-He has been instructed and advised on cases all around the World, including the USA, Spain, France, Sri Lanka, Malawi and the Cayman Islands.
+He has been instructed and advised on cases all around the World, including the USA, Spain, France, Italy, Sri Lanka, Malawi, the Cayman Islands and St Helena.
 He also appears on behalf of a number of Basque prisoners currently pending consideration by the European Court of Human Rights.

 Darragh has also successful secured some of the largest settlements in the jurisdiction including the payment of £16.7million to NI Taxi Drivers arising of the NI Covid Pandemic and €24million to the families of the Stardust fire.
 He is currently retained in a high value claim on behalf of a Chinese based company initiating action in Belfast, and in a multi million euro claim arising out of insurance contracts to hoteliers during the covid pandemic.